How to replace a dishwasher heating element

 This DIY repair guide gives step-by-step instructions for replacing the dishwasher heating element.
 The heating element at the bottom of the dishwasher tub heats water during the wash and rinse cycles and air during the heated drying cycle.
-If the heating element is damaged or won't heat even when it gets electricity, replace it with a manufacturer-approved replacement part.
+If the heating element is damaged or won't heat even when it gets electricity, replace it with a manufacturer-approved dishwasher part.
 Follow the steps below to replace the heating element in your dishwasher.

 This guide can help you replace the heating element in Kenmore, Whirlpool, KitchenAid, Maytag, Amana, JennAir, GE, Frigidaire and Electrolux dishwashers.